Future of Work 2017

 Chief Executive, RSA

-Head of Education, Gender and Work and Member of the Executive Committee, World Economic Forum
+Head of Education, Gender and Work, World Economic Forum

 If you are interested in becoming a sponsor for this event, please contact